Key Numbers and Insights

 Cons:

-Limited formats.Text only, no images, videos, or carousels are allowed.
+Limited formats.Text only, images, videos, or carousels cannot be used.

-Tracking complexity.There’s no deep analytics on user actions after subscription.
-You'll need to use UTM tags and link with analytics systems.
+Tracking complexity.There is no deep analytics on user actions after subscription.
+You will need to use UTM tags and connect with analytics systems.

 AdsGram as an alternative

-If official Telegram Ads seem too expensive or inappropriate in format, consider advertising networks within Telegram.
+If official Telegram Ads seems too expensive or unsuitable in format, it’s worth considering advertising networks within Telegram.
 One of them is AdsGram.

 AdsGram is an advertising platform (ad network) that allows you to run performance campaigns in Telegram channels, bots, and Mini Apps.
 Unlike exchanges where you negotiate with administrators manually, AdsGram provides access to automated traffic purchasing.